 bash - Launches the Bourne-Again SHell, an sh-compatible shell that incorporates useful features from the Korn and C shells (ksh and csh).

 Syntax bash [options] Options -c string Commands are read from string.
 If there are arguments after the string, they are assigned to the positional parameters, starting with $0. -D A list of all double-quoted strings preceded by $ is printed to standard output.
 These are the strings that are subject to language translation when the current locale is not C or POSIX.
 This implies the -n option; no commands will be executed. [-+]O [shopt_option] shopt_option is one of the shell options accepted by the shopt builtin (see SHELL BUILTIN COMMANDS below).
 If shopt_option is present, -O sets the value of that option; +O unsets it.
 If shopt_option is not supplied, the names and values of the shell options accepted by shopt are printed on the standard output.
-If the invocation option is +O, the output is displayed in a format that may be reused as input. -i Interactive shell. -l Make bash act as if it had been invoked as a login shell, it first reads and executes commands from the file /etc/profile, if that file exists.
+If the invocation option is +O, the output is displayed in a format that can be reused as input. -i Interactive shell. -l Make bash act as if it had been invoked as a login shell, it first reads and executes commands from the file /etc/profile, if that file exists.
 After reading that file, it looks for ~/.bash_profile, ~/.bash_login, and ~/.profile, in that order, and reads and executes commands from the first one that exists and is readable.
-The --noprofile option may be used when the shell is started to inhibit this behavior. -r RESTRICTED SHELL prevent changing directory, Shell, Path etc. -s If the -s option is present, or if no arguments remain after option processing, then commands are read from the standard input.
+The --noprofile option can be used when the shell is started to inhibit this behavior. -r RESTRICTED SHELL prevent changing directory, Shell, Path etc. -s If the -s option is present, or if no arguments remain after option processing, then commands are read from the standard input.
 This option allows the positional parameters to be set when invoking an interactive shell. -v Verbose output. -- A -- signals the end of options and disables further option processing.
 Any arguments after the -- are treated as file- names and arguments.
 An argument of - is equivalent to --.
 Bash also interprets a number of multi-character options.
 These options must appear on the command line before the single-character options to be recognized. --debugger Arrange for the debugger profile to be executed before the shell starts.
 Turns on extended debugging mode (see the description of the extdebug option to the shopt builtin below) and shell function tracing (see the description of the -o functrace option to the set builtin below). --dump-po-strings Equivalent to -D, but the output is in the GNU gettext po (por- table object) file format. --dump-strings Equivalent to -D. --help Display a usage message on standard output and exit success- fully. --init-file file --rcfile file Execute commands from file instead of the standard personal ini- tialization file ~/.bashrc if the shell is interactive (see INVOCATION below). --login Equivalent to -l. --noediting Do not use the GNU readline library to read command lines when the shell is interactive. --noprofile Do not read either the system-wide startup file /etc/profile or any of the personal initialization files ~/.bash_profile, ~/.bash_login, or ~/.profile.
 By default, bash reads these files when it is invoked as a login shell (see INVOCATION below). --norc Do not read and execute the personal initialization file ~/.bashrc if the shell is interactive.
 This option is on by default if the shell is invoked as sh. --posix Change the behavior of bash where the default operation differs from the POSIX standard to match the standard (posix mode). --restricted The shell becomes restricted (see RESTRICTED SHELL below). --verbose Equivalent to -v. --version Show version information for this instance of bash on the stan- dard output and exit successfully.

 If arguments remain after option processing, and neither the -c nor the -s option has been supplied, the first argument is assumed to be the name of a file containing shell commands.
 If bash is invoked in this fashion, $0 is set to the name of the file, and the positional parameters are set to the remaining arguments.
 Bash reads and executes commands from this file, then exits.